-- 1. Smoking is not permitted in campus buildings. - Student parking is located at the side and rear of the classroom building.
-Students may NOT park in the front lot near the administration offices, since this area is reserved for campus guests, bookstore customers, faculty, administration, and staff. - 3.
-While eating is not permitted in the Library or classrooms, the drinking of coffee, tea, water, and soft drinks is permitted.
+- 1. Smoking is not permitted in campus buildings. - 2.
+Student parking is located at the side and rear of the classroom building.
+Students may NOT park in the front lot near the administration offices, since this area is reserved for campus guests, bookstore customers, faculty, administration, and staff.

+- 3. While eating is not permitted in the Library, the drinking of coffee, tea, water, and soft drinks is permitted.
 Anyone who spills a beverage in the Library or classroom will be personally responsible to ensure that it is cleaned promptly and completely. - 4.
 Students may use the copy machine in the library at the cost of \$.05 per page.
 Instructions for its use are found in the Library. - 5.
 Lost and found items should be brought promptly to the Front Desk. - 6.
 Information about job opportunities is posted on the bulletin board in the student lounge.
 Information may be posted on part-time work throughout the year as well as summer employment and seasonal jobs.
-Job information is also made available through the current students listserv, the "wscal."
+Job information is also made available through the wscal listserv.
 Other sources of information may be the Dean of Students and the Director of Field Education. - 7.
-Changes of address and phone numbers should be given immediately to the Front Office Assistant. - 8.
+Changes of address and phone numbers should be updated in the Student Information System, Populi, immediately. - 8.
 All current students are required to have an email account for the seminary email listserv.
 Please notify the Registrar if any changes are made to your current email address.